FAQs

 - Strengthening the capacity of national recyclers, reducing external dependency and reinforcing the circular economy

-What will change in the recyclable waste recovery paradigm?
+What changes in the recyclable waste recovery paradigm?

 What is SDR Portugal’s commitment to the waste sector?

-The Deposit Return System will come into operation on April 10, 2026.
+The Deposit Return System (DRS), identified by the volta brand, came into operation on April 10, 2026.

-What impact will the success and efficiency of the DRS have in Portugal?
+What impact does the success and efficiency of the DRS have in Portugal?

-The funding of the DRS will be secured through revenues from the sale of collected packaging materials, financial contributions from Producers, and unclaimed deposit amounts.
-The investment in RVM machines will be the responsibility of retailers or other entities wishing to establish collection points, with reimbursement ensured through the payment of a handling fee.
-The investment in the DRS will be made by the Managing Entity (EG) of the DRS, using investment programmes and loans.
-Future investments may also be made by potential service providers, subject to technical and qualitative requirements (such as security, fraud prevention, material quality – clean waste) defined by the EG and standing out in terms of competitiveness.
+The financing of the DRS is ensured through revenues from the sale of collected packaging materials, financial contributions paid by Producers, and the value of unclaimed deposits.
+Investment in reverse vending machines (volta machines) is the responsibility of retailers or other entities wishing to establish Collection Points, with reimbursement provided through the payment of a handling fee.
+Investment in the DRS is carried out by the Managing Entity (EG), through investment programmes and financing.
+Additional investments may also be made by service providers, subject to compliance with a set of specifications and technical-quality requirements (security, fraud prevention, material quality – clean waste), defined by the EG and oriented towards competitiveness.

 Which containers are included in the DRS?

-The system will cover single-use beverage containers up to 3 litres made of plastic, aluminium, and steel, in accordance with the published legislation and the terms of the licence granted to SDR Portugal.
+The DRS, identified by the volta brand, covers single-use beverage containers under 3 litres, namely plastic, aluminium and steel bottles and cans, in accordance with the published legislation and the terms of the licence granted to SDR Portugal.

 Have another question?